Hockey World Cup: Savita-led India face China in second match after solid show against England

 India will now square off against China in their second Pool B match of the tournament in Amstelveen, Amsterdam on Tuesday.
 The two teams have faced each other three times this year, with India winning all three matches.
 India registered a 2-0 win in the bronze medal playoff at the Asia Cup and won both the FIH Hockey Pro League Matches (7-1 and 2-1) earlier this year against their Asian counterparts.

 Meanwhile, China played out a 2-2 draw against New Zealand in their opening match of the tournament.
+The team India played earlier in the year will be quite different to the one they will face on Tuesday, under legendary coach Alyson Annan.

 Speaking ahead of their match against China, Savita said, “China is a very good team, they are full of surprises and we will have to be on top of our game against them.
 It will be really important to convert our chances and execute our plans perfectly.
 We are looking forward to a good challenge, and the focus as always will be to play good hockey.”